atticusjohnston/PatternAnalysis-2025/recognition/s4742853-siamese-melanoma-classifier/README.md

 Overfitting is mitigated through aggressive regularisation: dropout (0.5), L2 weight decay (1e-5), extensive data augmentation, early stopping on validation balanced accuracy, and gradient clipping.

 **Weighted L1 Distance:**
-The learnable alpha vector weights each dimension of the embedding space, allowing the network to emphasize the most discriminative features for melanoma classification.
+The learnable alpha vector weights each dimension of the embedding space, allowing the network to emphasise the most discriminative features for melanoma classification.
 This weighted metric is more flexible than fixed distance functions like Euclidean or cosine similarity, and the weights are learned end-to-end through backpropagation during training.

 ## References